lovisalindquist/PopulationGeneticsProject/README.md

     'Start' - representing start position of segment (bp) 'End' - representing end position of segment (bp)

-If these column names are not present in thefile, the script terminates with an error message.
+If these column names are not present in the file, the script terminates with an error message.
-To solve this, either change the column names accordingly, modify the python scirpt to search for the column names specified in the file.
+To solve this, either change the column names accordingly, or modify the python script to search for the column names specified in the file.

-The data is parsed with the short data on the demographic origin, named AADR_short-csv (see above)
+The data is parsed with the short data on the demographic origin and age, named AADR_Short.csv (see above)

 In IBD_Project/Data/:
 `python ../Scripts/Transform_IBD_File.py Input/ibd220.ibd.v54.1.pub.tsv Input/AADR_Short.csv Output/Parsed_Ancient_data.tsv`